immutability-io/vault-ethereum/BLOG.md

 $ mv vault-ethereum /Users/immutability/etc/vault.d/vault_plugins
 ```

 Then we register the plugin in the catalog.
-(Note: We must have authenticated to Vault with permission to write to `sys/plugins/catalog*`).
 We will use the SHA256SUM that was in the plugin archive:

 ```sh
 $ echo $HOME